hardikpatel1990/Drupaltest/README.md

 # Instructions
 * Read the exercises below.
-* Push your work up in a new, private repository in your own GitHub account.
+* Push your work up in a new private repository in your own GitHub account.
 * Export your local databses and push in project's root folder.
 * Give the user hardikpatel1990 read access to your repository.